AppleBoiy/prerequisite-tree-dagreD3/README.md

 This is a prerequisite tree generator that converts a spreadsheet containing course data into a graphical representation of the course prerequisites.
 It utilizes the `dagreD3` library to generate the tree view.

+## Features

+- Converts a Google Spreadsheet to JSON format
+- Generates an interactive prerequisite tree view
+- Highlights and provides details of course prerequisites on mouse hover
+- Supports customization of node colors and styles

+## How It Works

+The tool fetches a Google Spreadsheet containing course data and converts it into a JSON format.
+It then uses this data to generate a tree view representation of the course prerequisites.
+The tree view is rendered using the dagre-d3 library and allows users to explore the prerequisite relationships between different courses.

 ## Getting Started

 ### Prerequisites